top of page

 PROTEIN QUALITY: WHY IT MATTERS

 Are all proteins created equal?
-No.
+No!

 COMPLETE VS. INCOMPLETE PROTEINS

-Complete Proteins: food sources that contain all 9 essential amino acids (EAAs) and that our bodies can't make, we must consume them in our diet.
-The 9 EAAs are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+Complete Proteins: contain all 9 essential amino acids (EAAs).
+The 9 EAAs include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+Leucine is the main amino acid for triggering MPS!

 ESSENTIAL AMINO ACIDS (EAAs) vs. BRANCHED-CHAIN AMINO ACIDS (BCAAs)